Teeth Whitening and Teeth Bleaching

-Teeth whitening is a fast, easy way to brighten teeth and enhance your smile.
+Teeth bleaching and teeth whitening are fast, easy ways to brighten teeth and enhance your smile.

 Most Aspen Dental practices offer two teeth whitening services:

 - In office: Using state-of-the-art laser technology, your dentist or dental hygienist may lighten your teeth 5-7 shades in just one hour.

 - At home: In just two weeks, you may lighten your teeth 5-7 shades just by wearing a whitening tray several hours a day.